ModelEarth/io/coders/README.md

 [We're creating an API Feed Player](/feed/) for local [supply chains and job levels](/localsite/info/), [industry timelines](/data-pipeline/timelines/), [food labels](/data-commons/docs/food/) and [product profiles](../../io/template/).

+You can generate [images and video](../../data-pipeline/research/stream/) from our [Requests Storyboard](/requests/) using [.csv file prompts](https://github.com/modelearth/requests).

+We use email threads to track involvement.
+Some volunteers also like to enter [weekly logs in a speadsheet](https://docs.google.com/spreadsheets/d/1wvw_xsFWnYE9z8nDQqmu1m2LB5TJEfy5VLkaFuEaCfk/edit?usp=sharing).

-We have a new "[home](/home)" repo for our javascript data visualizations.
-If you'd like more granular reporting, here's a [speadsheet for weekly logs](https://docs.google.com/spreadsheets/d/1wvw_xsFWnYE9z8nDQqmu1m2LB5TJEfy5VLkaFuEaCfk/edit?usp=sharing).
+Our "[home](/home)" repo features our latest javascript data visualizations.

 <!--
 We're using [Open WebUI](../../projects/src/) and [Earthscape](../../earthscape/app/) to intereact with data from